-After countless hours of ice time, reading consumer and professional reviews, and reviewing manufacturer specs, we have crowned the Bauer Vapor 1X Lite as our champion of 2019.
-It is one of the lightest sticks on the market, weighing in at merely 397 grams.
+After countless hours of ice time, reading consumer and professional reviews, and reviewing manufacturer specs, we have crowned the Warrior Fantom QRE as our champion of 2019.
+It is one of the lightest sticks on the market, weighing in at merely 360 grams.
 It also has an awesome low kick point allowing for some of the fastest and most deceptive shots possible.
-To round out the features it also has some of Bauer’s most advanced carbon fiber to reinforce it, ensuring this stick takes you the distance and doesn’t waste your hard earned money.
+To round out the features it also has some of Warrior’s most advanced carbon fiber to reinforce it, ensuring this stick takes you the distance and doesn’t waste your hard earned money.
 Our top picks are directly below, and scroll further down to see our in depth reviews to get the low down on all the technologies used in the various sticks we reviewed!

 Research And Findings